Bell v Lever Brothers Ltd: Trial

 The initial trial was held before Wright J and a City of London Special Jury.
-The jury found that Bell and Snelling's illicit dealings breached the employment contract and that if the Lever Brothers had known they would not have entered into the agreement.
+The jury found that Bell and Snelling's illicit dealings breached the employment contract and that if Lever Brothers had known they would not have entered into the agreement.
 Furthermore, the jury found that at the time of the agreement Bell and Snelling did not have in mind their illicit acts.
 Wright J therefore held the compensation agreements were void.

 House of Lords

 On appeal, the House of Lords found that there was no mistake and the contract could not be rescinded nor was it void on mistake.
 Lord Atkin was writing for the majority.
-Dissent was written by Warrington and held that the mistaken assumption was fundamental to the contract, and thus the contract is voidable.
+Dissent was written by Lord Warrington and held that the mistaken assumption was fundamental to the contract, and thus the contract is voidable.

-The Court identified the mistake as a common mistake.
+The court identified the mistake as a common mistake.

 A mutual mistake as to some fact which, by the common intention of the parties to a contract, whether expressed or implied, constitutes the underlying assumption without which the parties would not have made the contract they did, and which, therefore, affects the substance of the whole consideration, is sufficient to render the contract void.

 Effectively, the mistake must nullify or negative consent of the parties in order for the agreement to be void.

 In order for the contract to be void by common mistake the mistake must involve the actual subject-matter of the agreement and must be of such a "fundamental character as to constitute an underlying assumption without which the parties would not have entered into the agreements".

-From the facts the Court found that the mistake was not sufficiently close to the actual subject-matter of the agreement.
+From the facts the court found that the mistake was not sufficiently close to the actual subject-matter of the agreement.
 The parties got exactly what they had bargained for.

 The MacMillan article explains that the ratio was in part the result of media attention at the time, and socio-economic context of the trial.